lorenzoscottb/Dream_Reports_Annotation/README.md

 model     = AutoModelForSequenceClassification.from_pretrained("lorenzoscottb/bert-base-cased-DreamBank")
 ```

-Setup the classification pipleine and the dreams to classify
+Setup and run the classification pipeline
 ```py
 from transformers import pipeline